Blah2014/laravel-5-boilerplate-for-saas/README.md

   * [Password Usage](#authentication-usage)
     * [Send a reset link to the given user](#send-a-reset-link-to-the-given-user)
     * [Reset the given user's password](#reset-the-given-users-password)

-### Note:
-If you found this project helpful please give this repo a star.

 ### Features
 * Authentication without forms (support SAAS)